d6t/d6t-python/blogs/d6tjoin-blogs/Fuzzy joins in python with d6tjoin.md

 ```
 result=d6tjoin.top1.MergeTop1(df_price,df_score,fuzzy_left_on=['ticker','date'],fuzzy_right_on=['ticker','date']).merge()
 ```
-Result is stored in a dictionary structure which contains two keys: `{'merged': a pandas dataframe of the merged result; 'top1': performance statistics and summary for each join key}`
+Result is stored in dictionary structure which contains two keys: `{'merged': a pandas dataframe of the merged result; 'top1': performance statistics and summary for each join key}`

 Let's take a look at the result:
 ```